 A Great Hiking to Morskie Oko in Tatras Mountains

-Morskie Oko is a glacier lake near the border between Poland and Slovakia.
-In the Tatra mountains, the blue-green alpine lake is at the bottom of the valley on the Polish side.
-I got to know this place in an article from the Wall Street Journal.
-After having thorough research on the internet and gathered some facts, our family voted for adding it to our Krakow trip itinerary.
+Morskie Oko is a glacial lake near the border between Poland and Slovakia, nestled in the Tatra Mountains.
+The stunning blue-green alpine lake lies at the bottom of a valley on the Polish side.
+I first discovered this place through an article in the Wall Street Journal.
+After doing some research and gathering more information, our family voted to include it in our weekend itinerary for Poland.

-• Get to know the birth of Morskie Oko (Eye of the Sea)
+• Discovering the history of Morskie Oko (Eye of the Sea)

-• Hiking up to Czarny Staw (Black Pond in English)
+• Hiking up to Czarny Staw (Black Pond)

-• Have a rest at the lakeside restaurant
+• Taking a break at the lakeside restaurant

 Morskie Oko Lake View, Poland